freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-c.md

 ---
 # --description--

-Seeing the example below, we want to make sure the word `loves` is present in the string.
+Seeing the example below, You want to make sure the word `loves` is present in the string.

 ```javascript
 let sentence = "freeCodeCamp loves The Odin Project!";